22 Jan 2021

 Julienne also worked on numerous commercials for French car brands and Fiat.

 In the early 2000s Julienne was tasked by Disney to develop a new live show depicting the process of producing vehicle stunts for big action films.
 Moteurs… Action!
 Stunt Show Spectacular opened at Disneyland Paris in 2002.
 A second show, dubbed Lights, Motors, Action!
-Extreme Stunt Show opened at Walt Disney World in Florida in 2005.
+Extreme Stunt Show (pictured above) opened at Walt Disney World in Florida in 2005.

 The Florida show closed in 2016, while the Paris show remained open until last year.